In this developmentally-based early childhood Master's program you'll discover new ways to optimize early childhood learning.

-This M.Ed. program will provide you with pedagogical skills, knowledge of developmental learning and language and literacy, and connections with families and communities.
+This Master's program will provide you with pedagogical skills, knowledge of developmental learning and language and literacy, and connections with families and communities.

 Students build upon theory and practice of teaching math, science, and health through planning and implementation of integrated curriculum.
 Adaptation for all learners, assessment as a tool for improved teaching, and empowering children to be successful problem solvers and investigators will be emphasized.
 Student-designed curriculum will reflect developmentally appropriate practices.
 Additionally, students will identify their own strengths and define personal goals for designing math, science, and health experiences and facilitating young children’s learning.

 Expected Program Outcomes: Early Childhood and Creative Arts